jongwooksi/jongwooksi/README.md

 - **J. Si** and S. Kim, "Data Augmentation of Shelf Product for Object Recognition in O2O Stores Based on Generative AI", Proc.
 Of Korea Society of Computer and Information Conferenece, Vol. 31, No. 1, UnderReview

-- D. Kim, **J. Si** and S. Kim, "202401 Feature Point Matching for Product Name Recognition in O2O Stores", Proc.
+- D. Kim, **J. Si** and S. Kim, "Feature Point Matching for Product Name Recognition in O2O Stores", Proc.
 Of Korea Society of Computer and Information Conferenece, Vol. 31, No. 1, UnderReview

 - **J. Si** and S. Kim, "Restoration of the JPEG Maximum Lossy Compressed Face Images with Hourglass Block-GAN", CMC-Computers, Materials & Continua, Accepted (SCIE, IF: 3.86)